Financial-Times/biz-ops-client/README.md

 ### `HTTPError`

-All non-200 responses will throw an error created by the [`http-errors`](https://www.npmjs.com/package/http-errors) package.
+All non-20x responses will throw a corresponding error created by the [`http-errors`](https://www.npmjs.com/package/http-errors) package.
+If the API returns a detailed error this will be used as the error message.
+The raw response may be appended to the error as a `response` property for further inspection.

 ### `ConfigurationError`